-See below for a list of heritage months from the Library of Congress that are celebrated by units across campus.
+See below for a list of heritage months that are celebrated by units across campus and Inclusive Excellence community partners.
 Please use this page as a resource when planning events at UB.

 Celebrates and recognizes the contributions Hispanic/Latinx Americans have made to American society and culture and to honor five of our Central American neighbors who celebrate their Independence days in September.

 Javier Ávila is a distinguished educator who taught at the University of Puerto Rico and at Northampton Community College.
 He received the 2015 Pennsylvania Professor of the Year Award for his amazing work with students. Ávila is also a renowned poet and novelist whose literary excellence propelled him to international recognition.

 Celebrates the accomplishments in the workplace of persons with disabilities and reaffirms the commitment to ensuring equal employment opportunities to all citizens.